SChernykh/xmr-stak-cpu/README.md

 \*shuffle_with_lag is not implemented for GPU yet

+GPU performance was tested using the code from this repository: https://github.com/SChernykh/xmr-stak-amd

 Radeon RX 560 on Windows 10: all stock, monitor plugged in, intensity 1000, worksize 32:
 **old numbers with unoptimized shuffle code, will be updated soon**